tariq-islam/msa-workshop/lab4.md

 # Let's Get Creative.

 In this lab you'll have the freedom to make whatever changes you wish through whichever mechanism you desire as we have covered today (Web UI, Eclipse, oc client).
-Don't forget to use rsync.
+Don't forget to use rsync where applicable.

 If you break your deployment in any way, simply run the following command and re-process the template:
 ```markdown